Reserve Strategy for Nonprofits and associations

 Operating checking cash is the working capital your nonprofit or association uses for payroll, vendor payments, rent, and other day-to-day transactions.
 Balances in this category move frequently, and the priority is immediate liquidity and operational convenience rather than investment return.
 Many organizations hold more in operating checking than their near-term transactions require, often because they are not sure where else it should go.
 Positioning only what is needed for near-term activity in checking, and moving additional operating cash into current-year cash reserves held in U.S. Treasury securities, backed by the full faith and credit of the U.S. Government, can preserve liquidity while earning a return.

 Current-year cash reserves are liquid funds your nonprofit or association holds to support operating needs within the current fiscal year.
 These are often a part of a nonprofits cash management investment initiative.
 Unlike planned reserves, which are earmarked for specific known initiatives, current-year cash reserves provide flexibility for managing revenue timing differences, seasonal fluctuations, and modest operating surprises.
-Because these funds need to remain readily accessible, they are typically invested in highly liquid, low-risk instruments such as Treasury money market funds or short-term U.S. Treasury securities that seek to preserve safety and liquidity while earning a return consistent with their risk profile.
+Because these funds need to remain readily accessible, they are typically invested in highly liquid, low-risk instruments such as Treasury money market funds or short-term U.S. Treasury securities that emphasize capital preservation and liquidity while earning a return consistent with their conservative risk profile.

 Planned reserves are funds set aside for known or anticipated initiatives outside the annual operating budget.
 These are often thought of as a nonprofit’s short-term or intermediate-term reserves, depending on when the funds will be deployed.
 Examples include facilities improvements, technology investments, capital projects, or strategic program launches with a defined timeline and estimated cost.
 Because the timing and amount are relatively known, planned reserves are typically managed with an emphasis on capital preservation and accessibility, aligned with when the funds will actually be used.
 Managing planned reserves separately helps your finance committee avoid treating project funds and contingency funds as a single pool.